yalesites-org/yalesites-project/web/profiles/custom/yalesites_profile/modules/custom/ys_localist/README.md

 1. Create a new taxonomy vocabulary in Drupal called "Event Audience" (`event_audience`)
 2. On the Event content type, add a new taxonomy term reference field called "Event audience" (`field_event_audience`) that references this new vocabulary.
 Since filters in Localist can accept many items, this field should be set to allow unlimited values.
-3. On the form display, move the field to the "Classifications" section and set the widget to use "Chosen"
+3. On the form display, move the field to the "Taxonomies" section and set the widget to use "Chosen"
 4. In `web/profiles/custom/yalesites_profile/modules/custom/ys_localist/migrations` add a new migration called `localist_audience.yml` to retrieve the new filters.
 Feel free to copy the existing `localist_audience.yml` file and modify as it will be very similar.
 5. Note the endpoint to check on Localist machine names is: `https://yale.enterprise.localist.com/api/2/events/filters`
 6. Change the `id` to `localist_audience`.